-Off-Payroll behind HSBC decision to stop using contractors
+Off-Payroll behind HSBC decision to stop using contractors in the working world

 The future of contracting in the UK has been cast into doubt after a shock announcement by financial services giant HSBC that it intends to stop engaging Limited Company contractors from September onwards.

 The move is understood to be a direct result of the reforms to IR35 known as “Off-Payroll”, which will see medium- and large-size organisations in the private sector become responsible for assessing their contractors’ employment statuses from April 2020 – a move that represents significant additional administrative burden and risk for users of contractors and is unpopular with freelancers, recruitment agents and end-clients alike.